 Cancelling your appointment

 Please let us know in advance if you're unable to attend your appointment, as we may be able to offer cancelled appointments to others and avoid wasted slots.
-Outpatient appointments can be cancelled using our online form.
+Outpatient appointments can be cancelled or rebooked using our online form, or by calling the patient services centre.

 We will call you seven days before your appointment to confirm that you will be attending.
 This automated call will also offer you the opportunity to rebook or cancel your appointment.
 If you don't make a selection from one of the options that you hear, the service will keep calling daily until you respond .